Tool for structuring thinking about one of the crucial 4Ps of marketing: The Promotion Pyramid

 When thinking about promotion online, digital marketers all too often try to rush into starting campaigns without properly analyzing the merits of different tactics and channels.
 The resulting approach wastes resources in the long run because the lack of a proper strategy across the whole approach leads to becoming rushed and resources are miss-allocated.

-One useful tool for thinking about promotion is the 'The Promotion Pyramid' (Evans, 2013), which breaks down promotional techniques across 3 dimensions: cash expense (to external providers), marketing/sales time required (internal staff), and breadth of audience.
 Different Promotion Pyramids will look different for different industries, but we've developed this example of a promotion pyramid which will apply to many types of B2B trade marketing themselves online.
 Consultants might add a 1 on 1 meeting at the top of the pyramid, and B2B businesses may add industry events in the top half.
 It's important to tweak this template to your businesses individual needs where necessary.

 When developing your budget and digital marketing strategy, use this to structure your thinking and consider if you have developed a budget which is utilizing a wide mix of different tactics which can complement each other, or if you are currently overly-focused on just one area of the promotional pyramid.